 If a landlord terminates a lease and re-enters possession based on an invalid Notice to Remedy Breach of Covenant, a tenant may be entitled to compensation for any loss and damage suffered to their business because of being locked out and prevented from continuing to trade.

 Relief against forfeiture

-If a landlord terminates a lease either by issuing a notice of termination of lease or by simply changing the locks, the tenant may have the right to seek relief against such ‘forfeiture’ of their right to occupy or have lawful access to the property.
-This right can be granted by a Court if it sees fit in the circumstances of the tenant’s situation.
-Usually, this will require the breach complained of by the landlord to be remedied by the tenant before such relief will be considered.
+If a landlord terminates a lease either by issuing a notice of termination of lease or by simply changing the locks, the tenant may have the right to seek relief against such “forfeiture” of their right to occupy or have lawful access to the property.
+This right can be granted by a court if it sees fit in the circumstances of the tenant’s situation.
+Usually, this will require the breach to be remedied by the tenant before such relief will be considered.